metio/terraform-provider-k8s/docs/data-sources/temporal_io_temporal_cluster_v1beta1_manifest.md

 Optional:

-- `http_port` (Number) HTTPPort defines a custom http port for the service.Default values are:7243 for Frontend service
+- `http_port` (Number) HTTPPort defines a custom http port for the service.
+Default values are: 7243 for Frontend service
 - `init_containers` (List of Map of String) InitContainers adds a list of init containers to the service's deployment.
-- `membership_port` (Number) MembershipPort defines a custom membership port for the service.Default values are:6933 for Frontend service6934 for History service6935 for Matching service6939 for Worker service
+- `membership_port` (Number) MembershipPort defines a custom membership port for the service.
+Default values are: 6933 for Frontend service 6934 for History service 6935 for Matching service 6939 for Worker service
-- `overrides` (Attributes) Overrides adds some overrides to the resources deployed for the service.Those overrides takes precedence over spec.services.overrides. (see [below for nested schema](#nestedatt--spec--services--worker--overrides))
+- `overrides` (Attributes) Overrides adds some overrides to the resources deployed for the service.
+Those overrides takes precedence over spec.services.overrides. (see [below for nested schema](#nestedatt--spec--services--worker--overrides))
-- `port` (Number) Port defines a custom gRPC port for the service.Default values are:7233 for Frontend service7234 for History service7235 for Matching service7239 for Worker service
+- `port` (Number) Port defines a custom gRPC port for the service.
+Default values are: 7233 for Frontend service 7234 for History service 7235 for Matching service 7239 for Worker service
 - `replicas` (Number) Number of desired replicas for the service.
 Default to 1.
-- `resources` (Attributes) Compute Resources required by this service.More info: https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/ (see [below for nested schema](#nestedatt--spec--services--worker--resources))
+- `resources` (Attributes) Compute Resources required by this service.
+More info: https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/ (see [below for nested schema](#nestedatt--spec--services--worker--resources))

 <a id="nestedatt--spec--services--worker--overrides"></a>
 ### Nested Schema for `spec.services.worker.overrides`